turingschool-examples/challenges/refactoring_patterns_reading.markdown

 ## Refactoring Patterns

-For this assignment, we'll be reading selected sections from Jay Fields' book *[Refactoring: Ruby Edition]*(http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137).
+For this assignment, we'll be reading selected sections from Jay Fields' book [Refactoring: Ruby Edition](http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137).

 The content for this reading will be used in the [Refactoring Patterns](https://github.com/turingschool/lesson_plans/blob/master/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns.markdown)